DuxAmericius/p8n9t8Lnj2uYmMDa/README.md

     1. Go to Home page
     2. Press "Account"
     3. Type in Name
-    4. Type in zipcode
+    4. Type in zipcode, then press Search
-    5. OR Select state and type in city name
+    5. OR Select state and type in city name, then press Search
     6. Select school if available
     7. Choose either a 5 mile or 10 mile radius from school selected
     8. Click "Save" to save data and close activity